Data-Bear-HB/River-Otters-in-Oregon/README.md

    a.  **"Where in Oregon are the most sightings of river otters (or otter signs)?"**

-   Answer: (Current answer)_Warrenton Astoria ___
+   Answer: (Current answer)_The Warrenton Astoria Area ___

   **"What time of year do most Oregon naturalists see river otters?"**

   Answer: Fall.

-  Note: iNaturalist also gives this [*disclaimer*](https://www.inaturalist.org/taxa/41777-Lontra-canadensis) about their seasonal data: "Keep in mind that these are numbers of observations, so they are influenced both by when the organism can be observed and when people bother to observe them."
-Therefore, we cannot conclude that more otters are present at certain times of year.
+  Note: iNaturalist [*disclaimer*](https://www.inaturalist.org/taxa/41777-Lontra-canadensis) about the seasonal data: "Keep in mind that these are numbers of observations, so they are influenced both by when the organism can be observed and when people bother to observe them."
+Therefore, we cannot conclude that more otters are more present at certain times of year.

 b.
 Other insights: _______________